-Students will pay for any school property which they damage or deface.
+Students are expected to treat all school property with respect.
+Vandalism and/or defacing school property is not acceptable, and a student will be responsible for correcting the damage and/or paying for any school property which he or she damaged or defaced.
 The cost of repair or replacement will be the determination of school personnel.